-- The ICANN Contractual Compliance team has created and is executing a three-year plan to enhance the compliance systems, process and reporting capabilities. - A Contractual Compliance metrics and reporting solution has been constructed that satisfies many of the initial requirements identified from the RAPWG recommendation. - An ICANN Contractual Compliance Audit program has been initiated that may further provide valuable data to help inform the policy development process. - Metrics requirements for use in policy development are minimally identified in current PDP and WG documentation.
+- The ICANN Contractual Compliance team has created and is executing a three-year plan to enhance the compliance systems, process and reporting capabilities. - A Contractual Compliance metrics and reporting prototype has been constructed that satisfies many of the initial requirements identified from the RAPWG recommendation. - An ICANN Contractual Compliance Audit program has been initiated that may further provide valuable data to help inform the policy development process. - Metrics requirements for use in policy development are minimally identified in current PDP and WG documentation.

-1.4 Scope and Staff Recommendations
+1.4 Scope and Staff Recommendation

 - Staff has confirmed that while this issue falls within the scope of the GNSO's Policy Development Process, Staff does not recommend that the GNSO Council initiate a PDP on this topic as the issue may be more effectively addressed through other means and the outcome is not expected to result in "consensus policies".
-Furthermore, an alternative approach to this issue is expected to be less time-consuming and rigid than a PDP. - With regard to the Compliance reporting, ICANN Staff recommends that the GNSO Council await further action to allow the ICANN Contractual Compliance team to implement the remainder of its three-year plan; where the present solution migrates from prototype to production and performance dashboards are made available to the community. - ICANN Staff recommends the GNSO Council consider forming a Working Group to review how the community can collaborate with contracted parties and other service providers in the sharing of complaint and abuse data that may also further educate Registrants and Internet users in submission of complaints to the appropriate party.
+Furthermore, an alternative approach to this issue is expected to be less time-consuming and rigid than a PDP. - With regard to the Compliance reporting, ICANN Staff recommends that the GNSO Council await further action to allow the ICANN Contractual Compliance team to implement the remainder of its three-year plan; where the present solution migrates from prototype to production and performance dashboards are made available to the community. - how the community can collaborate with contracted parties and other service providers in the sharing of complaint and abuse data that may also further educate Registrants and Internet users in submission of complaints to the appropriate party.
 Such a Working Group could also investigate more formal processes for requests of data, metrics and other reporting needs from the GNSO that may aid in GNSO policy development efforts.